-To facilitate the identification, assessment, monitoring, and reporting of the credit risk FNZ has in place robust mechanisms and controls, which are set out below:
+To facilitate the identification, assessment, monitoring, and reporting of credit risk FNZ has in place robust mechanisms and controls, which are set out below:

-- Risk appetite: A Risk Appetite Framework which consists of qualitative statements and quantitative measures that are used to monitor credit risks within the business. - Credit risk controls: FNZ (UK) Ltd has controls and tolerances in place e.g. The Board monitors aged debtor value.
-Tolerances are regularly monitored and reported.
-Controls and tolerances are updated annually or where there is a material change to the business.
+- Risk appetite and tolerance: A Risk Appetite Framework which consists of qualitative statements and quantitative measures that are used to monitor credit risks within the business.
+Risk tolerances act as an early warning to the business, in advance of breaching risk appetite, enabling the business to manage the risk and take timely action when required.
+These are monitored annually or where there is a material change to the business. - Credit risk controls: FNZ (UK) Ltd has controls in place e.g. The Board monitors aged debtor value.
+Controls are tested regularly and updated where there is a material change to the business.